deepsquare-io/ClusterFactory/web/docs/guides/02-provisioning/03-configure-xcat.md

 Use Packer to build OS images.

 You can build the SquareFactory OS image using the recipes stored in `packer-recipes`.
-Basically, it runs RedHat Kickstart and install all the software needed at [SquareFactory](https://www.squarefactory.io).
+Basically, it runs RedHat Kickstart and install all the software needed for [DeepSquare](https://deepsquare.io).

 After building the image, you should copy the root filesystem via `rsync` or `scp`.
 Follow [this guide for more information](/docs/guides/provisioning/packer-build).